gear-foundation/gear-wiki/docs/developing-contracts/deploy.md

 ### Via Polkadot.js.org

 Also, you can use the standard GUI for substrate-based projects to submit a program.
 It's the [polkadot{.js}](https://polkadot.js.org) app.
-Use `gear.submitProgram` extrinsic in Developer -> Extrinsic menu.
+Use `gear.uploadProgram` extrinsic in Developer -> Extrinsic menu.

 ![img alt](./img/polkadot-gui.png)